 SEC.
-7. The existing statutory lien of the United States shall remain in full force as security for the debt due from the said Sioux City and Pacific Railroad Company to the United States until all liens on the property covered by said mortgage, and existing at the time of its delivery, and which liens are subsequent to the said statutory lien, shall have been paid, satisfied, and discharged of record.
-In any proceedings for the enforcement of said statutory lien, or the mortgage provided for in this act, the United States shall have the right to pay to any holder of bonds or obliga-tions secured under such subsequent liens, or to the trustees of any mortgage secur-ing the same, the value of such bonds or obligations, and shall thereupon be subrogated to all the rights of such holders in any property held as security for such bonds or obligations.
+7. The existing statutory lien of the United States shall remain in full force as security for the debt due from the said Sioux City and Pacific Railroad Company to the United States until all liens on the property covered by said mortgage, and existing at the time of its delivery, and which liens are subsequent to the said statuexisting at the time of its derivery, and which liens are subsequent to the said statutory lien, shall have been paid, satisfied, and discharged of record.
+In any proceedings for the enforcement of said statutory lien, or the mortgage provided for in this act, the United States shall have the right to pay to any holder of bonds or obligations secured under such subsequent liens, or to the trustees of any mortgage securing the same, the value of such bonds or obligations, and shall thereupon be subrogated to all the rights of such holders in any property held as security for such bonds or obligations.

 SEC.
-8. No dividends on capital stock, or otherwise, shall be paid by the said Sioux City and Pacific Railroad Company, unless the same shall have been actually earned during the fiscal year preceding the year in which said dividends shall be declared, nor unless said company shall have paid all interest on any of its bonded debt and nor unless said company shall have paid all interest on any of its bonded debt and all sinking-fund obligations, and unless the said earnings, after deducting all interest accrued but not payable at the time of the declaration of such dividends, shall be sufficient to justify the payment thereof.
-In no event shall it be lawful for said company to pay any dividend exceeding the rate of four per centum per annum, unless the said company shall, at the time of declaring such dividends in excess of four per centum per annum, pay an amount equal to the excess over four per centum per annum, so declared, to the trustees of the said mortgage, for the purposes of the said sinking fund, and unless the earnings of the said fiscal year shall be sufficient to justify the payment of such excess, and also the said payment to the trustees of the sinking fund.
+8. No dividends on capital stock, or otherwise, shall be paid by the said Sioux City and Pacific Railroad Company, unless the same shall have been actually earned during the fiscal year preceding the year in which said dividends shall be declared, nor unless said company shall have paid all interest on any of its bonded debt and all sinking-fund obligations, and unless the said earnings, after deducting all interest accrued but not payable at the time of the declaration of such dividends, shall be sufficient to justify the payment thereof.
+In no event shall it be lawful for said company to pay any dividend exceeding the rate of four per centum per annum, nuless the said company shall, at the time of declaring such dividends in excess of four per centum per annum, pay an amount equal to the excess over four per centum per annum, so declared, to the trustees of the said mortgage, for the purposes of the said sinking fund, and unless the earnings of the said fiscal year shall be sufficient to justify the payment of such excess, and also the said payment to the trustees of the sinking fund.
 Any amount so received by the said trustees shall be held and invested by them for the purpose and subject to the provisions of section six.
+SEC.
+8. No dividends on capital stock, or otherwise, shall be paid by the said Sioux two years, and by fine not exceeding five thousand dollars.

-Any director or officer who shall pay or declare or aid in paying or declaring any dividend prohibited by this act, shall be punished by imprisonment not exceeding two years, and by fine not exceeding five thousand dollars.
+Any director or officer who shall pay or declare or aid in paying or declaring any dividend prohibited by this act, shall be punished by imprisonment not exceeding